 Precautions to be taken when travelling

-Before thinking of coming to any trip in Uganda, one has to have a negative Covid-19 test certificate taken 120 hours before your travel date accompanied by receipts bearing name of test center or Labaratory.
+Before thinking of coming to any trip in Uganda, one has to have a negative Covid-19 test certificate taken 72 hours before your travel date accompanied by receipts bearing the name of the test center or Laboratory.
 A vaccination certificate is an added health advantage.
-And upon arrival at the Airport, Travelers will be subjected to Covid 19 screening.
+And upon arrival at the Airport, Travelers will be subjected to Covid 19 testing if not fully vaccinated.
 If found positive, one will be quarantined and subjected to medical treatment.

 While on any journey, a traveler should/must wear a mask, sanitize or clean his or her hands as frequently as possible and maintain a 4m social distance while in any gathering or in any safari activity.
 Precautions have been taken to make sure this virus doesn’t widely spread in the country on both her nationals and foreign travelers.
 Therefore visitors are critically advised to observe the Standard Operating Procedures (SOPs).